Frequently Asked Questions

 Do you have bees?
 Chickens?

-We have three beehives that are tended by a wonderful volunteer beekeeper, Tim O’Neal of Borough Bees.
+We have two beehives that are tended by a wonderful volunteer beekeeper, Tim O’Neal of Borough Bees.
 We mainly keep the bees for their generous pollination services, and leave the honey so the hives can sustain their own populations, especially over the winter.
-In 2019, our team built a chicken coop and we are now proud hosts to 10 chickens.
+In 2019, our team built a chicken coop and we are now proud hosts to 7 hens.
+They lay green, blue, pink, and brown eggs, which our youth farmers and staff take home.

 How do I sign up to volunteer?
 Can my child/grandchild volunteer?